jlperona-teaching/ecs154a-ssii18/lab4/lab4.rst

 You have been warned.

 Turn in for the Logisim portion is on Canvas.
-Submit one file, named lab4.cpp.
+Submit two files, named dmcache.cpp and vm.cpp.
 Include your name and your partner's name (if necessary) either as a submission comment on Canvas, or in the text entry box when submitting.
 Only one partner needs to submit.